Blog

 }

-With the project configured, it's time to deal with the most important part of this whole setup: the user.
-Your app's ability to send push notifications in React Native lives or dies based on one simple thing: user consent.
-If they say no, it's game over.
+Your app's ability to send push notifications in React Native depends entirely on user consent.
+If they say no, there's no workaround.

 if (Platform.OS === 'android') {